|

 off stores, mugging drunks and having repeated skirmishes with the police.
 Before long, the pompadoured, flashily

-dressed, audacious young teenager had become a leader of the gang, running
+dressed, audacious young teenager had become a leader of the gang, running bets

-loan sharks.
+sharks.
 He was on his way.
 The path was chosen. * * * He lived by a primitive code: an eye for

 an eye -- and the Mafia credo of "honor, respect and obedience."